-- being submitted in the order identified in the Evaluation Criteria table above.
+• Comprehensive Program Plan: The narrative must provide details of the proposal being submitted in the order identified in the Evaluation Criteria table above.
 Applicants must include a comprehensive program plan detailing how the applicant will meet stated objectives of the program.
 Greatest weight will be given to details regarding how the applicant will partner employers and administer the Degree Apprenticeship Program, structure their on-the-job training program, including course list, number of credits projected, provide a progressive compensation structure for apprentices, length of apprenticeship program, and successfully receive, or partner with an organization who has successfully received USDOL Registered Apprenticeship Program status.
 A breakdown of the customer flow (timeline of expected outcome benchmarks for each participant) for the program along with an outline of case management services must be included.
-The narrative should describe the process that the applicant will have in place to develop a Degree Apprenticeship for Model 1, Model 2, or both. - Executive Summary: An executive summary must include the details of the proposal being submitted in the order identified in the Evaluation Criteria table above. - Mission, Goals, and Objectives: The applicant must demonstrate how the proposal for developing a Degree Apprenticeship program is consistent with the mission, goals, and objectives outlined in this NGO. - Targeted Population: The Department recognizes the need for New Jersey's workforce system to take into announce equity, fairness, and inclusion into the investments that the state makes through training and upskilling grant programs.
-Therefore, greater weight will be given to applicants who demonstrate a viable strategy to recruit apprentices in one or more of the following categories: women; members of a racial or ethnic minority group; youth aged 16-24, with particular emphasis on out-of-school youth; participants in a state-funded pre-apprenticeship program; participants in other state-funded workforce development programs; individuals currently unemployed; county vocational school participants; K-12 public school students; post-secondary students; returning citizens who have previously committed a criminal offense; veterans; and persons with disabilities.
-Applications will also receive greater weight in the evaluation process for proposing programs designed to prepare apprentices for occupations in the industry sectors listed in the Mission, Goals, and Objectives section of this NGO. - Statement of Need: Demonstrate hiring need of the sponsoring organization.
+The narrative should describe the process that the applicant will have in place to develop a Degree Apprenticeship for Model 1, Model 2, or both.

+- Mission, Goals, and Objectives: The applicant must demonstrate how the proposal for developing a Degree Apprenticeship program is consistent with the mission, goals, and objectives outlined in this NGO. - Targeted Population: The Department recognizes the need for New Jersey's workforce system to take into announce equity, fairness, and inclusion into the investments that the state makes through training and upskilling grant programs.
+Therefore, greater weight will be given to applicants who demonstrate a viable strategy to recruit apprentices in one or more of the following categories: individuals currently unemployed; individuals impacted by COVID-19; women; members of a racial or ethnic minority group; youth aged 16-24, with particular emphasis on out-of-school youth; participants in a state-funded pre-apprenticeship program; participants in other state-funded workforce development programs; vocational school participants; K-12 public school students; post-secondary students; returning citizens who have previously committed a criminal offense; veterans; and persons with disabilities.
+Applications will also receive greater weight in the evaluation process for proposing programs designed to prepare apprentices for occupations in the industry sectors listed in the Mission, Goals, and Objectives section of this NGO.
+Greatest priority for proposals will be given to applicants that demonstrate their willingness to work with the NJ Office of Career Services to source and/or screen applicants to determine whether they are dislocated workers/currently are or have exhausted state unemployment benefits. - Statement of Need: Demonstrate hiring need of the sponsoring organization.
 A need is defined as the difference between the current status and the outcomes that the applicant would like to achieve.
-Documentation should include a list of occupations and job descriptions for each intended hire and indicate if the occupation(s) are currently included on USDOL's list of approved apprenticeable occupations found here.

-• Organizational Commitment and Capacity: Applicants should describe the organizational support that exists for implementing the program.
+Documentation should include a list of occupations and job descriptions for each intended hire and indicate if the occupation(s) are currently included on USDOL's list of approved apprenticeable occupations found here. - Organizational Commitment and Capacity: Applicants should describe the organizational support that exists for implementing the program.
 The applicant should also describe, where applicable, their experience in conducting placement services as well as the outcomes achieved through grants or other monetary assistance that has been received from the USDOL (Workforce Innovation and Opportunity Act) and NJDOL (Workforce Development Partnership fund).
 Applicants should focus on how previous experience in working with this population will be applied to ensure successful program implementation.
-Applicants who received prior NJDOL or USDOL funding, or operated a similar programs, must submit outcome data for the most recent year documenting the program's effectiveness and success in meeting the needs of this target population.
+Applicants who received prior NJDOL or USDOL funding, or operated a similar program, must submit outcome data for the most recent year documenting the program's effectiveness and success in meeting the needs of this target population.